The Folk of the Air (series): Plot

 Five months have elapsed since the events of The Cruel Prince – Cardan is king and five months into his one year plus one day submission to Jude.
-No one knows that Jude, acting as his seneschal, has control over him.
-Their hatred towards each other continues with Cardan angry that Jude betrayed him and made him king and Jude angry at Cardan for his continued awful behavior.
-Jude hopes she can extend her power over Cardan beyond the next seven months until her brother, Oak, is old enough to rule.
-Oak is being kept safe in the mortal world by Vivi to have a semblance of a normal childhood before he returns to rule.
+No one knows that Jude, his seneschal, has control over him.
+Their hatred towards each other continues.
+Jude hopes she can extend her power over Cardan until her brother, Oak, is old enough to return to Faerie and rule.

-Someone from the Court of Shadows tells Jude that they have intercepted a note from Balekin asking Cardan to visit him in prison.
-Jude goes to visit Balekin instead, but he does not tell her anything about his plans.
-Jude learns from a prison guard named Vulciber that messages are being exchanged by Balekin and Orlagh, queen of the Undersea, to undermine Cardan's rule.
-Jude is surprised since Orlagh's daughter, Nicasia, is one of Cardan's friends.
-While at the prison, Jude encounters Cardan's mother, Asha.
+Jude's spies have intercepted a note from Balekin asking Cardan to visit him in prison.
+Jude goes to the prison and learns that messages are being exchanged by Balekin and Orlagh, queen of the Undersea, to undermine Cardan's rule.